WICG/attribution-reporting-api/report_verification.md

-For reporting origins that are configured to do Private State Token issuance, all new requests that have the `Attribution-Reporting-Eligible` request header with the `trigger` value will automatically attach a `Sec-Attribution-Reporting-Private-State-Token` header with a comma-seperated list of blinded messages (which embeds concatenation of the `report_id` and `attribution_destination`).
+For reporting origins that are configured to do Private State Token issuance, all new requests that have the `Attribution-Reporting-Eligible` request header with the `trigger` value will automatically attach a `Sec-Attribution-Reporting-Private-State-Token` header with a comma-separated list of blinded messages (which embeds the concatenation of the `report_id` and `attribution_destination`).

 The reporting origin will inspect the request and decide whether it is valid,